Growth Navigate Startup Tools: The Right Stack for Scaling a Startup

 Marketing and Customer Acquisition

 This is where most founders overspend first.
 The temptation is to run ads before the acquisition funnel is even instrumented.
 Before spending on paid channels, make sure you can actually track where users come from and what they do after they arrive.
+SEO tools and Google Analytics belong here too — you can’t navigate startup growth without insight into where traffic originates.

 Sales and CRM